-ATTENTION STUDENTS - We're looking for great Summer Interns to join our team.
-3 positions available: special events, social media and production.
+ATTENTION STUDENTS - We're always looking for great interns to join our team.
 Social work, public administration, marketing or journalism background preferred.
 Interested?
 Send your resume & a brief narrative describing what you'd like to get out of an internship experience with us to firstname.lastname@example.org.

-Our community partners at HandsOn Broward connects individuals and groups to meaningful hands-on service opportunities at over 600 nonprofit organizations in Broward County - and they will soon be serving Miami-Dade as HandsOn Broward this Fall.
+Our community partners at HandsOn Broward connect individuals and groups to meaningful hands-on service opportunities at over 600 nonprofit organizations in Miami-Dade and Broward County.

 Click here to connect with HandsOn Broward and learn more about volunteer opportunities, trainings and events.